tfp-photonics/treams/_sources/dev.rst.txt

 This is approach is different from the others, since it finally combines binaries from two different compilers.
 Although it works and was tested on some systems, it is not guaranteed that it will work for all systems.
-The following part describes, how ptsa can be built for Windows.
+The following part describes, how treams can be built for Windows.
 It was initially inspired by `<https://docs.scipy.org/doc/scipy/reference/building/windows.html>`_.
 However, it is not completely tested, which steps could possible be omitted.